 Have you ever thought about how many drops of water can fit on a penny?
-Try this fun science experiment with things found in your purse or pocket!
-Explore the surface tension of water with this fun and easy penny lab with the kids.
+Explore the surface tension of water with this fun and easy penny lab for kids.
 We are always on the hunt for simple science experiments, and this one is just super fun and easy!

 Pin